tiacsys/bridle/boards/arm/arduino_zero/doc/index.rst

          how to work with this I2C device:

-            The DGI consists of several physical data interfaces to communicate with the host computer; I2C is onlay one of them.
+            The DGI consists of several physical data interfaces to communicate with the host computer; I2C is only one of them.
 Communication over the interfaces is bidirectional.
             It can be used to send events and values from the ATSAMD21G18A, or as a generic printf-style data channel.
 Traffic over the